More Attractions

 Wildlife photographer Dan Bacon broke a fundamental rule of business when he let his professional relationship with wolves get personal.
 After he adopted a few wolf pups twenty-five years ago he found himself spending most of his time in transit from his home in Clinton, NJ to Colorado, where he kept his growing pack.
 When Bacon found out that he could no longer keep the wolves in Colorado, he had fifteen mouths to feed and nowhere to go.

-Dan runs the preserve with his wife Pam and their partner Jim Stein who resides near the preserve and manages the day to day business of caring for the wolves and the people that come to see them.
+Dan's partner, Jim Stein, has assumed full ownership of the Preserve and continues to manage the day to day business of caring for the wolves and the people that come to see them.
 After visiting the wolves in Colorado with Bacon, Stein jumped at the chance to be part of this unique venture.
-The Lakota Wolf Preserve is now home to twenty-one adult wolves, plus three bobcats, and two foxes.
+The Lakota Wolf Preserve is now home to twenty-one wolves, plus three bobcats, and two foxes.

-Thirteen timbers, five arctics and three tundras currently reside in four separate compounds, one for each pack, with one left for the bobcats, foxes and wolf pups during their weaning and "socialization" period.
+Ten timbers, five arctics, three tundras, and three young British Columbians currently reside in four separate compounds, one for each pack, with one left for the bobcats, foxes and wolf pups during their weaning and "socialization" period.
 All these wolves were born and raised in captivity and, while far from domestic, have bonded with humans.
 If the pups were not introduced to people by regular interaction, they would live most of their lives hidden in the far reaches of their quarters.

 Visitors can enjoy a scenic walk back to the Preserve or ride at scheduled intervals.
 Beyond the double chained locked gates, the observation area lies in the center of the four compounds.
-Dan or Jim, glad to answer any questions, talk about the social structure of wolf packs, their eating habits, their interaction with man, and many other interesting facts.
-Unlike a zoo, visitors must often sit and wait for the wolves to come out of the woods, which they do most readily at feeding time.
-When they arrive you will be able to watch the wolves play, interact with each other and maybe even hear them howl!
+Wolf watches are led by owner Jim Stein and Becky Mace, who have raised and cared for all the animals at Lakota Wolf Preserve.
+Catch a ride on our shuttle bus or enjoy a scenic walk to the Preserve, observing the many forms of local wildlife along the way.
+Upon arrival you will enter the observation area, in the center of four packs of wolves.
+During informal talks, you will learn about the social structure of wolf packs, their eating habits, their interaction with man, and many other interesting facts.
+We will try to educate you about the true behavior of the wolf and will be glad to answer any questions you may have.
+While in the observation area you will be able to watch the wolves play, interact with each other and maybe even hear them howl!
+Truly an experience of a lifetime.

 Pack Facts